Addiction Treatment in Manassas, VA—Prince William Counselors and Therapists

 In some ways, addiction is a very personal disease and can look differently in each individual.
 Addiction, on the outside, can look like abusing a substance—alcohol, marijuana, cocaine, heroin, prescription drugs, and more.
 Addiction, on the outside, can also look like an obsessive behavior—video games, shopping, Internet, sex, pornography, and more.
 In other ways, addiction functions in the same way in every person it infects.
 Addiction, on the inside, is a disease that changes people’s brain so that dopamine and endorphins are released during the substance use and/or compulsive behavior.
 These pleasure hormones rewrite how people’s brains function so that their natural controls are by-passed.
 The more the addiction progresses, the more people lose control.
 Recognizing its signs and seeking help sooner rather than later are often keys to recovery.
 Without a doubt, effective treatments for recovery are available.

 Are you in search of Prince William counseling for addiction help?
 Thriveworks Manassas has helped many people in the Manassas and Wellington areas who are fighting an addiction find the resources, healing, and hope that they and their loved ones desperately need.
-Our therapists and counselors understand the holistic support their clients require, and our caring professionals are dedicated to offering individualized care.
+Our therapists and counselors understand the holistic support their clients require, and our caring counselors and psychologists are dedicated to offering individualized care.

 Behavioral, Emotional, and Physical Signs of Addiction